Staff says: “What do you listen to on your way to work to get you excited?”

 “I listen to sports talk,” said Doug Barr, retired faculty part-time counselor.
 “I hardly ever listen to music.”

-Barr said he will listen to any type of sports radio.
+Barr said he would listen to any sports radio.

-“Most of the news makes me sick and I’m a sports addict, so that’s what I listen to,” he said.
+“Most of the news makes me sick, and I am a sports addict, so that is what I listen to,” he said.

-Barr worked on campus faculty for 32 years and is retired and on part-time staff now.
+Barr has worked on campus faculty for 32 years, retired, and is now on part-time staff.

 Chris Williams, counseling office assistant.
 Maren Schwartz/Lariat